Academic dress

 Additional notes

-• ‘Dark’ in this context means dark grey, dark blue or black.
-Clothing must be plain; pinstripes and similar patterns are not permitted.
+- ‘Dark’ in this context generally means black, a very dark charcoal grey, or very dark blue may be permitted, but must be virtually black.
+All clothing must be plain; pinstripes or patterns are not permitted.

-• The mortar board may be worn out of doors but must be removed and carried indoors.
+- The mortar board may be worn outdoors but must be removed as you enter buildings and carried whilst indoors.
+Soft caps may be kept on indoors.

 Academic gowns for students